graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

   * `classicIds`: Enables classic ids for Relay support.
 Instead of using the field name `nodeId` for globally unique ids, PostGraphile will instead use the field name `id` for its globally unique ids.
 This means that table `id` columns will also get renamed to `rowId`.
   * `disableDefaultMutations`: Setting this to `true` will prevent the creation of the default mutation types & fields.
 Database mutation will only be possible through Postgres functions.
   * `showErrorStack`: Enables adding a `stack` field to the error response.
 Can be either the boolean `true` (which results in a single stack string) or the string `json` (which causes the stack to become an array with elements for each line of the stack).
-  * `handleErrors`: Enables ability to modify errors before sending them down to the client.
-Optionally can send down custom responses.
-Must provide a middleware function that takes an array of errors, a request, and a reponse and returns an array of extended errors (`errors: Array<GraphQLError>, req: IncomingMessage, res: ServerResponse) => Array<GraphQLErrorExtended>`). `GraphQLErrorExtended` is a standard `GraphQLError` plus these three additional properties: `hint` (string), `detail` (string), and `code` (string).
+  * `handleErrors`: Enables ability to modify errors before sending them down to the client optionally can send down custom responses
   * `extendedErrors`: Extends the error response with additional details from the Postgres error.
 Can be any combination of `['hint', 'detail', 'errcode']`.
 Default is `[]`.
   * `appendPlugins`: an array of [Graphile Build](/graphile-build/plugins/) plugins to load after the default plugins
   * `prependPlugins`: an array of [Graphile Build](/graphile-build/plugins/) plugins to load before the default plugins (you probably don't want this)